 Does taking loratadine during my pregnancy increase the chance of miscarriage?

-Probably not.
+Miscarriage can occur in any pregnancy.
 A study of 161 women taking loratadine during the first trimester did not show any differences in the rates of miscarriage.

 Can taking loratadine during pregnancy cause birth defects?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 It is unlikely that loratadine would cause an increased chance for birth defects.
 One study with several limitations suggested a small risk for hypospadias (a condition where the opening of the penis is on the underside of the penis instead of at the tip).
 After collecting more data, this study author published another paper that admitted the increased risk originally seen may have been due to study limitation.
 In addition, additional studies of pregnant women taking loratadine have not supported an increased risk of any type of birth defect, including hypospadias.
 Also, studies involving infants with hypospadias did not find that their mothers used loratadine more frequently during pregnancy.

 Can taking loratadine cause other pregnancy problems?